JoseCanova/metaclass-dataservice/README.md

 #### 31-03-2025 - Mitigating ORM Associations.

 #### First of all, mitigate the problem to understand what solution wil be feasible, a possible solution exists, a question was posted inquiring "how to generate" bidirectional relations with DynamicTypes (not already loaded) which seems to be not possible and a ClassLoader chain will be hard to manage (since the redefinition of classes would require a ClassLoader chain), So the candidate model is "one of the sides" probably the "Parent Side" be a Mapped SuperClass, but such solution need to be tested on the imagined scenarios (bidirectional and non-bidirectional relations).

+#### 01-04-2025 - Solution Partially Migigated

+### Indeed, for sure if the class is loaded it`s will not be possible to alter adding new properties without redefine the class (which means another classloader) but it`s possible as answered by bytebuddy team to "postpone" the class creation, this opens a new strategy to think of how to construct the class model.
+Will first manually create some simple models to fix in mind the solution for the problem and also practice the solutions for bidrectional and unidirectional relations in the ORM model.